-The HMMS software (Gesellschaft für Akustik und Fahrzeugmesswesen mbH (GAF), Zwickau, Germany) was installed on a Micro PC (Quanmax QBOX-1010).
-This is a very small, light-weight, and low power BOX PC with a sufficient number of ports to connect all parts of the HMMS.
-All measured data were stored on the internal hard disc drive (HDD) of the QBOX-1010.
+The HMMS software (Gesellschaft für Akustik und Fahrzeugmeßwesen mbH (GAF), Zwickau, Germany) was installed on a Micro PC (Quanmax QBOX-1010).
+This is a very small, light-weight and low-power BOX PC (power consumption approx. 1 A) with a sufficient number of ports to connect all parts of the HMMS.
+All measured data were stored on the internal hard disk drive (HDD) of the QBOX-1010.

-Through a 16-bit data acquisition (DAQ) device (USB-6211, National Instruments, Austin, USA) the HMMS software manages the control of speed, the determination of position, the driving direction, and the data acquisition of the HMMS.
-The DAQ device, a very compact box with 16 analogue input and two analogue output channels (additional 4 digital inputs/outputs), handles the two pyranometers, the two pyrgeometers, two extra PT-100 temperature sensors for the pyrgeometers, and the air temperature and humidity sensor.
+Through a 16 bit data acquisition (DAQ) device (USB-6211, National Instruments, Austin, USA) the HMMS software manages the control of speed, the determination of position, the driving direction and the data acquisition of the HMMS.
+The DAQ device, a very compact box with 16 analogue input and two analogue output channels (with an additional four digital inputs/outputs), handles the two pyranometers, the two pyrgeometers, two extra PT-100 temperature sensors for the pyrgeometers, and the air temperature and humidity sensor.
 The CO2 and O3 analysers and the bar code scanner are connected via serial ports directly to the QBOX-1010.
 For a detailed overview of all applied sensors see Sect.
 2.1.3.

-The sensors' sampling rate can be set in the range from 1 to 5 Hz, with a 200 times higher internal oversampling rate to improve resolution and reduce potential (although highly unlikely) aliasing effects, caused e.g. by noises of the power frequency (Bentley, 2005).
-Oversample Mode is a common practice also used in data loggers.
-Because of the movement of the HMMS, we used only the first 10% of the internal sampling rate for linear averaging, in order to allocate the measured values to an exact position, without having blurring effects.
+The sensors' sampling rate can be set in the range of 1 to 5 Hz, with a 200 times higher internal oversampling rate to improve resolution and reduce potential (although highly unlikely) aliasing effects, caused for example by noises of the power frequency (Bentley, 2005).
+Oversample mode is a common practice also used in data loggers.
+Because of the movement of the HMMS, we used only the first 10 % of the internal sampling rate for linear averaging, in order to allocate the measured values to an exact position, without having blurring effects.
 Depending on the chosen sampling rate, data files are updated on the HDD of the QBOX-1010.